-Credit risk is the risk of loss risk of loss resulting from (a) the failure of other parties to meet their financial obligations to the Bank and (b) the deterioration of creditworthiness of parties to which the Bank is exposed.
-The risk arises primarily from the Bank's secured and unsecured finance provided to customers and the investment of surplus funds in Sharia compliant wholesale deposits with bank counterparties and sukuk investments.
+Credit Risk is defined as loss resulting from (a) the failure of other parties to meet their financial obligations to the Bank and (b) the deterioration of creditworthiness of parties to which the Bank is exposed.
+Credit Risk losses can arise as a result of customer actions (intended or otherwise), weaknesses in security held, or outside influences such as macroeconomic factors.